-Whether you are young or old, don’t let resolutions about planning for the future get put off by thinking there’s always next year.
+Whether you are young or old, resolve to plan for the future.
+Don’t let resolutions get put off by thinking there’s always next year.
 While it’s hard to think about what happens after you are gone, not planning can put your loved ones in serious trouble and without enough assets to support them.

-If you pass away or become incapacitation without a Will or Trust, the laws of your state will determine how your property is distributed, and the court will assign a guardian to your minor children.
-Not having a Will and/or Trust may increase your family’s tax liabilities, not to mention the legal disputes or challenges that result when there is no estate plan in place.
+If you pass away or become incapacitated without a will or trust, the laws of your state will determine how your property is distributed, and the court will assign a guardian to your minor children.
+Not having a will and/or trust may increase your family’s tax liabilities, not to mention the legal disputes or challenges that result when there is no estate plan in place.

 - There are people who count on you

 - It’s not as complicated or time consuming as you think

 This story is a cautionary tale about why you should resolve to plan for the future.
 A young man lost both his mother and stepfather.

 His mother died first, followed some months later by his stepfather.
 His mother left a will leaving everything to her spouse (his stepfather), and if he predeceased, to her son.
 At his mother’s death, since all her assets were jointly owned with her husband, all her assets passed to him (the husband).

 At the death of his stepfather, since the stepfather had no will, his estate passed by the intestate laws of Florida.
 In his case, he had no children, his parents were deceased, he had no brothers or sisters and no nieces or nephews.
 Without a will, the estate must search for heirs and the assets of the estate will likely pass to distant relatives with whom the stepfather may have had no contact.